helmutsimon/selectiontest/docs/source/index.rst

 Overview
 --------
 This repository contains python modules and command line scripts to support testing for selective neutrality using relative likelihood.
-It enables application of the methods described in Simon and Huttley *A New Statistical Test Provides Evidence of Selection Against Deleterious Mutations in Genes Promoting Disease Resistance* (in preparation).
+It enables application of the methods described in Simon and Huttley 2021 *A New Likelihood-based Test for Natural Selection* bioRxiv doi = 10.1101/2021.07.04.451068.
 For other software supporting that paper, but not required for applications, see https://github.com/helmutsimon/NeutralityTest.

 Functions available include: